Before you implement

 - The process of setting up Analytics as the reporting source for Target includes several implementation steps, followed by a provisioning step.
 It is a good idea to read through the process as described below before implementing.
 After you complete these steps, you will be ready to use Analytics as your reporting source as soon as it is enabled for you.
 The provisioning process can take up to five business days.

-- The Visitor ID service creates a shared Visitor ID across the Experience Cloud.
-While it does not replace the Target mboxPC id or Audience Manager UUID, it does replace the way Analytics identifies new visitors.
+- The Visitor ID service creates a shared Visitor ID across the Adobe Experience Cloud.
+Although it does not replace the Target mboxPC id or Audience Manager UUID, it does replace the way Analytics identifies new visitors.
 If set up properly, returning Analytics visitors should also be identified via their old Analytics ID to prevent visitor cliffing.
 Similarly, because the Target mboxPCid remains intact, no Target visitor profile data is lost when you upgrade to the Visitor ID service.

 - For live stream, real-time reports & API requests, and current data for traffic variables, only hits with a supplemental data ID are delayed.